botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 ## Chapter 9, The Database Admin's Gift

-Armed with a valid Kerberos authentication <span class="prp">ticket</span> in David's name, the <span class="red">red team</span> operator connected to the Database server with high database privileges.
+Armed with a valid Kerberos authentication <span class="prp">ticket</span> in David's name, the <span class="red">red team</span> operator connected to the Database server with high database <span class="cyan">privileges</span>.
 No username and password prompt.
 No VPN.
 Just a <span class="prp">ticket</span> that said "I am David, and I have permission to be here."

 Microsoft Database Server includes a feature called Common Language Runtime (CLR) integration, the ability for a database <span class="grn">Administrator</span> to load compiled .NET code directly into the Database Server process and execute it as a stored procedure.
 It exists for legitimate data processing tasks.
 The operator had prepared a custom .NET library during the arming up phase way back in the beginning before engaging.